 Our Pupil Premium Strategy

-Pupil Premium is money allocated to schools by the government to ensure that pupils are not disadvantaged academically due to family circumstances.
+Pupil Premium is funding allocated to schools by the government to ensure that pupils are not disadvantaged academically due to family circumstances.

 The Pupil Premium was introduced in April 2011 and is allocated to schools to support pupils who have been registered for free school meals at any point in the last six years.
 Schools also receive funding for children who have been 'Looked After', and children of Service Personnel.